fredrik9000/Firmadetaljer_Android/README.md

 #### Potential improvements:

-- Add a menu item for filtering search by zip code or company size.
-Active filters could be added above the search result.
+- Add a way to update saved companies.
 - The maximum number of companies returned by the API is 100.
 Add pagination behaviour so that more data is retrieved as the user scrolls.
 - (Adaptive) launcher icons.